 Why CRISPR Therapeutics' Stock Is Trading Higher Today

-CRISPR Therapeutics AG (NASDAQ: CRSP) shares are trading higher after the company reported Q2 earnings per share results of $9.44, up from $(1.30) year-over-year.
+CRISPR Therapeutics AG (NASDAQ: CRSP) is trading higher Friday morning after the company announced second-quarter financial results that showed significant improvement year over year.

-'We expect to report clinical data from our immuno-oncology programs later this year and to file multiple INDs for our regenerative medicine and in vivo programs in the next 18 to 24 months,' said Samarth Kulkarni, Ph.D., Chief Executive Officer of CRISPR Therapeutics.
+CRISPR Therapeutics reported quarterly earnings of $9.44 per share, which was up from a loss of $1.30 per share year over year.
+The company reported quarterly revenue of $900.2 million, which was up from revenue of less than $100,000 year over year.

-CRISPR Therapeutics AG is a gene-editing company.
-It is engaged in the development of CRISPR/Cas9-based therapeutics.
+“We concluded an important quarter in which we reported notable data from our hemoglobinopathies program while rapidly advancing our entire clinical and pre-clinical portfolio and our capabilities,” said Samarth Kulkarni, CEO of CRISPR Therapeutics.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.